laravel-enso/history-tracker/README.md

 The trait helps keep track of the changes made to a model by saving a snapshot for each relevant update of the model to a different 'history' table.

 The records in the history table are linked via FK to the original model.
+Setting a FK *constraint* on the DB column may be set if necessary.

 ### Usage
 You can choose the attributes you want to track from the model by declaring them as fillable in the history model.